-For a data source to be directly accessible from within an OOo document, it must first be registered as described below.
+For a data source to be directly accessible from within a Writer document, it must first be registered as described below.
+You only need to do this once; after that, the data source is available to all documents in OpenOffice.org.